NidasioAlberto/iot-2024/challenge 1/report.md

 - **Mesurement**: $23845\mu{s}$
 - **Transmission**: $852\mu{s}$

-Note that in order to study a more power hungry case we considered the case where the ultrasonic sensor measure an obtacle at 400cm (i.e. it's maximum distance).
-Note also that the call of the function `micros()`, used to get the time in various point of the code, can increase the excecution time, but it is ignored.
+Note that in order to study a more power hungry case we considered the case where the ultrasonic sensor measure an obstacle at 400cm (i.e. it's maximum distance).
+Note also that the call of the function `micros()`, used to get the time in various point of the code, can increase the execution time, but it is ignored.

 We also compared the measured measurement time with the theoretical time required by the sensor.
 The HC-SR04 is based on ultrasounds, which travels approximately at $340m/s$.
 Considering a maximum distance of $4m$, the sensor should take $\frac{4}{340} \cdot 2 = 23529\mu{s}$, which is almost identical to the measured time.